Skip Navigation

 Communities In Schools – Bay Area (CIS-Bay Area) is a nationally recognized, nonprofit, drop- out prevention organization dedicated to helping at- risk youth in Bay Area Houston stay in school and successfully learn in order to become productive future citizens.
 We believe every child needs and deserves:

-A personal one on one relationship with a caring adult
+A personal one on one relationship with a caring adult.

-A safe place to learn and grow
+A safe place to learn and grow.

-A healthy start and a healthy future
+A healthy start and a healthy future.

-A marketable skill to use upon graduation
+A marketable skill to use upon graduation.

-A chance to give back to peers and the community
+A chance to give back to peers and the community.

-Dickinson ISD has a CIS student support specialist on every campus.
 To learn more about Communities in Schools, please visit their website.

 TCHATT is a school-based telemedicine service that will provide FREE access to behavioral health services for students.
+Students can see a psychiatrist, psychologist, or licensed counselor.

 Advantages of TCHATT: